 Whether you had planned on a solo backpacking trip through Southeast Asia or a family road trip to Disney World, you were probably saving up for a while.
 Don’t let your hard work go to waste — why not make your money work for you now?

 If you aren’t planning to spend your unused travel funds in the near future, investing the cash in the stock market could be an opportunity to make the most of your money, whether it’s a couple hundred or several thousand dollars.
 Consider putting it toward your IRA (Individual Retirement Account), adding it to the kiddos’ college funds, or even investing in a personal account to use for an epic vacation a few years down the line.
-With Ally Invest, you can open a Managed Portfolio for as little as $100 — why not use this unused cash to get started?
+With Ally Invest, you can open a Robo Portfolio for as little as $100 — why not use this unused cash to get started?

 Roll this year’s vacation cash into next year’s savings fund.